Austin Fire performs what it says is the longest running tribute of its kind in the country honoring 9/11 victims

 According to the Austin Fire Department, this annual “Memorial Stair Climb” is the nation’s longest running and first-of-its-kind event.

 Austin Fire Lieutenant Jerry Cohen explained it started hours after the tragedy itself.
-“That very next morning, one of our training lieutenants down at the academy said, ‘hey, guys we’re gonna finish the climb,” recalls Cohen.
+“That very next morning, one of our training lieutenants down at the academy said, ‘hey, guys we’re gonna finish the climb,'” recalled Cohen.
 “Lets climb this tower the amount of stairs they couldn’t do.”

-So every year, Austin firefighters climb the equivalent of about 108 floors at the Buford Fire Tower near Lady Bird Lake.
+So every year, Austin firefighters climb the equivalent of about 108 floors — this Sunday, at the Pleasant Valley Drill Tower in east Austin at Krieg Fields.

 “It’s long, it’s enduring, it’s hot, of course, this time of year, but it’s our way of tributing,” said Cohen.